notr3kt/arkv2.1/TOON Files/s1ngularity-master-instructions-v3.md

 ---
 Please copy this log and paste it into the 'Send Feedback' option.
-This helps improve ARK Intelligence for all users.
+This helps improve S1NGULARITY for all users.
 Thank you! 🚀
 ```

 ### When to Generate Feedback Logs